magnusson/magnusson.github.io/content/blog/furi/index.md

 <img src="./KeyArt_Furi.jpg" />

-Just finished playing through the camping of this game.
+Just finished playing through the campaign of this game.
 And what a game it was.
 A classic boss rush with extremely polished bosses and mechanics.

 You play a cyborg ninja who just got released from a prison with the help of a strange guy wearing a rabbit hat called "The Voice".
 Just moments after the intro cinematic you will get throw into the first boss.
 Even though it is mostly a tutorial he will put a good fight and don't get surprised if you will have to retry a couple of times.